libretro/81-libretro/README.md

 **81-libretro** is an *work in progress* port of the [EightyOne](http://www.chuntey.com/) (a.k.a.
 THE Sinclair Emulator) to [libretro](http://www.libretro.com/).
 It's being developed on Windows with MinGW (64 bits) and Debian 8, and tested on RetroArch 1.2 frontend.

+## Games

+The classic ZX81 games are all over the Internet, but check the [colorized](https://github.com/leiradel/81-libretro/tree/master/colorized) folder for games with Chroma 81 support.
+There are also many original games for the Zeddy, check [Bob's Stuff](http://www.bobs-stuff.co.uk/zx81.html) for some high quality games.

 ## Emulated Machines

 EightyOne emulates a number of ZX80, ZX81, clones, and other computers based on the same hardware: